High fat keto foods are the cornerstone of a keto eating plan!

-There are plenty of choices when it comes to low carb fruits, but most fruits are not fatty.
+There are plenty of choices when it comes to keto fruits, but most fruits are not fatty.
 So they don’t quite fit the bill for high fat low carb foods.

 That doesn’t mean they’re non-existent, though!
 Coconuts, avocados, and olives are all high fat fruits jam-packed with nutrients to keep you strong and energized!

 - Coconut meat (1 cup) – 26.7g fat, 12.2g total carbs, 5g net carbs

 - Avocados (1 cup) – 21.9g fat, 12.7g total carbs, 2.6g net carbs